intechstudio/grid-documentation/docs/guides/grid/grid-basic/3-encoder.md

 <ImageLightbox imageSrc={spec_push_rot} citation={"While encoder is pushed, relative CC 40 messages are sent out, when simply turned then CC 30"} styling={'w-3/5 max-h-60 object-contain'}/>

 :::note Relative encoder mode
 For the sake of demonstration, we've put the **Encoder Mode** Action on the encoder Event.
-Normally, you would put this Action to the init Event of the encoder control element.
+Normally, you would put this Action to the Setup (formerly Init) Event of the encoder control element.
 This setup also works, but this Action must be executed first.
 :::

 ### Push & rotate right or left + just rotate left or right